mepholic/dsnview/README.md

   * node.extend (npm)
   * blessed (npm)

+Ideally, you should be able to simply clone this project, enter it's directory, and run the following command:

+    $ npm install

 ## Usage
 You can run the CLI UI with the following from within the project root: